Campus and Coronavirus Updates

 Public buses (CCPT) suspended their operations until further notice.

-The college is shifting to remote or online delivery modes for spring semester restarting March 30.
-Lab sections will be mostly taught in a distance format.
+The college is shifting to 94% remote or online delivery modes for fall semester.
+Some labs and courses requiring hands-on training will be on campus with safety precautions applied.
+The course schedule indicates if class is remote or not.
+Remote classes with times listed indicate synchronous online/video/call meeting.
 Check your Clinton email for directions from your instructors as they may differ from course to course.

 Help with remote/online learning